Citizen Volunteer Unit

 The Citizen Volunteer Unit focuses on individuals who wish to bring their talents and expertise wherever the WCSO finds a need.
-Some of the positions include administrative tasks, Neighborhood Watch and other duties.
-The Citizen Volunteer Unit provided 5,689.31 hours of assistance in 2013 with approximately 38 volunteers.
+These volunteers help out with Neighborhood Watch, administrative tasks and other duties.
+The Citizen Volunteer Unit provides thousands of hours of assistance with numerous volunteers each year.

-The Walton County Sheriff’s Office Posse started in 2010 with ten members and has now grown to twenty-four.
+The Walton County Sheriff’s Office Posse started in 2010 with ten members and has now grown exponentially.
 The Posse Unit helps augment activities from within the Sheriff’s Office and gives citizens an opportunity to get involved with their community.
 They provide assistance to patrol, emergency services and community events.
-Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond and focus on violent criminals and complex criminal investigations.
+Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond to and focus on violent crimes and complex criminal investigations.

 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
 The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 Volunteers are able to provide someone who was involved in an accident with a ride home.
-The Citizen Posse are not sworn law enforcement officers and do not possess arrest powers.
+The Citizen Posse are not sworn law enforcement officers and do not possess the power to arrest citizens.

-Citizen Volunteers and Posse members are required to serve a minimum of sixteen (16) hours per month.
-Applicants must pass a criminal history investigation and interview.
+Posse members are required to serve a minimum of sixteen (16) hours per month, but there is no minimum requirement for other Citizen Volunteers.
+Applicants will be interviewed and must pass a criminal history investigation.
 Uniforms and necessary equipment will be provided by the WCSO.

 Applications are available ONLINE as well as at the following locations:

-- Sheriff’s Office Administration Building, 752 Triple G Road, Defuniak Springs
+- Sheriff’s Office Administration Building: 752 Triple G Road, Defuniak Springs, Florida

-- Sheriff’s Office Substation, 133 Sheriff’s Drive, Santa Rosa Beach
+- Sheriff’s Office Substation: 133 Sheriff’s Drive, Santa Rosa Beach, Florida